pukar10/homelab-master/README.md

 # homelab-master
-Master repo for deploying the infrastructure to my Homelab
+Master repo for forging and igniting the infrastructure in my Homelab then launching!

 ## To do
 - [x] Create a list of desired Homelab services and their purpose